ajaynadig/bhr/README.md

 2) `trait1_sumstats`: The gene-level summary statisics file described above, filtered to the phenotype of interest
 3) `annotations`: A list of gene annotations, including the baseline file (required), and any additional gene set annotations

+The output of `univariate` is an R object.
+Of interest to most users will be:

+1) `output_name$mixed_model$heritabilities`: Reports the burden h2 and burden h2 standard error for each annotation and total heritability
+2) `output_name$mixed_model$enrichments`: Reports the burden h2 enrichment and burden h2 enrichment standard error for each annotation

 **Bivariate `BHR` analysis (Genetic Correlation)**

 Sample command: